elatov/elatov.github.io/_posts/2012-10-08-creating-an-lvm-volume-from-two-used-partitions.md

 ### 2. Convert the Partition type from vfat to lvm

-**WARNING**: this will delete the partitions and without recovery steps, you won&#8217;t be able to mount them back.
+**WARNING**: this will delete the partitions and without recovery steps, you won't be able to mount them back.

 	moxz:~>sudo fdisk /dev/sda